stroebjo/alfred-recent/README.md

 # Recently used files

-This workflow for [Alfred 3](https://www.alfredapp.com/) allows you to search through the recently used files by OS X Apps which use the _Recent Items_ set in the System Preferences.
+This workflow for [Alfred 3](https://www.alfredapp.com/) allows you to search through the recently used files by macOS Apps which use the _Recent Items_ set in the System Preferences.
 By providing a Keyword (the App name i.e.) it will show you the recently used files by this App inside Alfred to open them directly or show them in the Finder (`cmd` modifer).

 Additionally the recently used files can be filtered using text input.